 Adding Your Google Account

-Adding your Google account makes updating apps through the Google Play Store quick and easy.
+Adding your Google account information makes updating apps through the Google Play Store quick and easy.
 Automatic, in fact.

-This could be a problem for people who don’t have a Google account, or who don’t want to give personal information to Google.
+This could be a problem for people who don’t have a Google account or who don’t want to give personal information to Google.

 Certain devices, like the NVIDIA Shield TV, force you to sign in with a Google account.
-They won’t let you can finish setup without one.
+They won’t let you can finish the setup without one.

 I’ve found a great workaround, though.
 If privacy is a big concern for you, check out my article on how to use Android TV without a Google account.